Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/distributed_train.md

 * Support for  `consistent view`, the whole network only need a logic input and output.

-* Provide a `mirrored view` compatible with other frameworks.
+* A `mirrored view` is provided compatible with other frameworks.
 Users who are familiar with the distributed training of other frameworks can start it quickly.

 * Only a few lines of configuration code are needed to switch a program from single machine to distributed system.